tibales1/fintech_homework/fintech_case_study.md

 ## Landscape:

-* What domain of the financial industry is the company in?
+* The company provides spatial business intelligence for private firms, non-profits and governmental entities

-* What have been the major trends and innovations of this domain over the last 5-10 years?
+* The major trends as it relates to the finacial world are deep learning to identify financial fraud based on transactions by type, frequency,     and location

 * What are the other major companies in this domain?